pireddag/formatRef/README.md

 `formatString<reference|lab>`
 The labels must be assigned according to the format codes so that the macros have an effect.
 If no format code matches, the macro returns
 `<reference|lab>`

+The .pdf files show how the TeXmacs files look like after the Scheme functions have been loaded and the TeXmacs macros executed.